ibrahim-chehab/PubMedQA-LLM/README.md

 ### Project Overview

 This project fine-tunes a pre-trained language model using the **PubMedQA** dataset.
 It leverages **OpenAI** for model generation, **Pinecone** for vector storage, and **LangChain** for chaining language models to improve answering complex biomedical questions.

+### Key Update:
+- **JavaScript Chat Project**: New JS project will be added soon it's about chat project

+This should now reflect both your LLM project and the upcoming JavaScript chat project!